Solar Guide

 Key Takeaways

-- New Jersey ranks 5th nationally for residential solar with strong incentives including a 30% federal tax credit, property tax exemptions, and SREC-II payments.
+- New Jersey offers excellent solar incentives including 30% federal tax credits and property tax exemptions for solar installations.

 Solar Cost Calculator